yachielab/QUEEN/README.md

 ## Common parameters of the quinable functions
 DNA construction process achieved by `QUEEN()` for genearating QUEEN object, the search functions `searchsequence()` and `searchfeature()`, operational functions `cutdna()`, `cropdna()`, `modifyends()`, `flipdna()`, and `joindna()` and super functions `editsequence()` and `editfeature()` described up to here can progressively be recorded into the manipulating QUEEN object, which enables to generate a quine code that replicates the same QUEEN object by the `quine()` function described below.
 From here, we call these functions "quinable" functions.

-In addition to the parameters and options described above for the quinable functions, all of them can commonly take the three parameters, `process_name`, `process_description`, and `product`, that enable annotation and structured visualization of the construction process (see below).
+In addition to the parameters and options described above for the quinable functions, all of them can commonly take the five parameters.The  `process_name`, `process_description`, and `product`, that enable annotation and structured visualization of the construction process (see below).
 These optional parameters do not affect the behavior of the quinable functions.

 * **process_name (or pn)**:`str` (default: `""`)
 This option enables users to provide label names for process flow groups.
 An experimental flow composed of sequential operations by quinable functions can be grouped and labeled with a user-defined name by providing the same name to the quinable function operations belonging to the same target group.
 Such group labels can be, for example, `"PCR 1"`, `"EcoRI digestion"`, `"Gibson Assembly"`, etc. `visualizeflow()` described below takes into account the group information to generate experimental flow maps from `QUEEN_objects`.